Nicolas Claxton NBA Playoffs Player Props: Nets vs. 76ers

-Nicolas Claxton and the rest of the Brooklyn Nets hit the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.
+Nicolas Claxton and his Brooklyn Nets teammates hit the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 1:00 PM ET on Saturday.

-In this article, we dig into Claxton's available prop bets, providing stats to help you figure out the best wagers to make.
+If you'd like to place a bet on Claxton's props, we look at his available ones, providing some stats and trends, below.

 Nicolas Claxton Prop Bets vs. the 76ers